Kids With Autism

-KIDS WITH AUTISM
+QUESTIONS ABOUT KIDS WITH AUTISM?

-As we have have a daughter with autism I thought I would write some articles about autism here.
-The purpose of this is to provide information to families who have kids with autism.
-Our daughter is nearly ten so we have a fair bit of experience of living with autism Geoff and myself also work with young adults who have an autistic diagnosis.
+Our daughter is twelve so we have a fair bit of experience of living with autism.
+Geoff and myself also work with young adults who have an autistic diagnosis.

 It is important to know the early symptoms of autism because it is very important for their to be early intervention.
-This is because we all want to see our children reach thir full potential.
+This is because we all want to see our children reach their full potential.
 The earlier and better the intervention the more likely that your child can learn strategies to better cope in the world.

 You will often find that these kids stand out, not necessarily because they look different but because of their interaction with the world and those around them.
 This makes it much harder on these kids, they don't look different and therefore there is an expectation for them to behave normally.
 When this doesn't happen our kids are often susceptible to bullying by both other children and ignorant adults alike.